enkidevs/curriculum/Java/Annotations/retention-annotation.md

 ---
 ## Content

 *Retention* annotation is a *meta annotation* i.e. it describes other annotations.
-In this case it used to choose where the indicated annotation is available to be seen:
+In this case it used to choose at which stage of development this annotation is seen:
- * Visible in code only: `RetentionPolicy.SOURCE`
+ * Visible in code by programmers only: `RetentionPolicy.SOURCE`
- * Stored in binary with the class it is applied to: `RetentionPolicy.CLASS`
+ * Stored in binary with the class it is applied to i.e. the compiler sees it but not JVM: `RetentionPolicy.CLASS`
- * Can be seen by JVM at a runtime: `RetentionPolicy.RUNTIME`
+ * Can be seen by JVM at runtime: `RetentionPolicy.RUNTIME`

 Example:
 ```